taneishi/CheXNet_ddp/README.md

 Other medical institutions have also begun to release medical image datasets with case labels, and the environment for developing models for clinical use is now in place.
 *CheXNet*, which I used in this repository, is one of the models proposed in this study.

-Another issue is that inference models with high accuracy require a lot of computational cost.
-Even if a model with high accuracy is obtained, if the computational cost of inference is too high, it will be difficult to introduce into the medical field.
-For widespread adoption, it is important to realize inference for medical images at a practical computational cost.

-One of the most effective ways to reduce the computational cost is to optimize and quantize the model.
-If computational costs can be reduced, processing can be done on existing medical devices (edge computing), lowering the barrier to adoption.

-In this repository, I perform model optimization and quantization using OpenVINO on *CheXNet*, a trained model proposed for the ChestX-ray14 dataset, to verify the reduction of computational cost in inference.

 ## Dataset

 I used ChestX-ray14 as a dataset.
 This dataset is a chest X-ray image dataset provided by NIH.